semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 the Pipeline YAML file for importing a specific `secrets` bucket or as an argument to the `sem delete secrets` command for deleting a specific `secrets` bucket.

+The value of each `name` property should be unique among all `secrets` buckets that exists under the same organization.

 ### data: